timpellison/flaggy/readme.md

 state of the toggle.
 For back-end systems "Feature" is synonymous with "Behavior".
 In this case we're referring to a code block we want to use to accomplish a task.

-Used appropriately, feature flags allow us to test in production with manageable risk.
+Used appropriately, feature flags allow us to ~~test~~ experiment in production with manageable risk.
 Many of our clients do not grant access to production or do not allow us to run tests in production.
 We can deploy and test all the way through pre-prod then we're left with a fingers crossed deployment to production, hoping that our code still performs.